sol1/icingaweb2-module-netbox/README.md

 #### Search filter
 Adds the filter string to the api call.
 The default filter is `status=active`, if you add your own filter it overwrites the default filter value.

-#### Link Services/Contacts/Interfaces
+#### Link Services/Contacts/Interfaces/Module Bays
-For Objects that link to Services, Contacts or Interfaces toggle the creation of useful values from the linked objects on targeted objects.
+For Objects that link to Services, Contacts, Interfaces or Module Bays toggle the creation of useful values from the linked objects on targeted objects.

 ##### Services
 Creates the vars `service_names` and `services`.